-Our training initiatives in Minnesota focused on increasing knowledge about the effects of torture and strengthening existing services for the care of torture survivors.
-We train mainstream health and human services providers, teachers and refugees.
-Our goal is to build networks among professionals and refugee communities to improve communication, access to care and understanding of torture and war trauma survivors.
+Our past training initiatives in Minnesota focused on increasing knowledge about the effects of torture and strengthening existing services for the care of torture survivors.
+We trained mainstream health and human services providers, teachers and refugees.
+Our goal was to build networks among professionals and refugee communities to improve communication, access to care and understanding of torture and war trauma survivors.

-In 2005 CVT launched an ambitious project to bring healing to recent African refugees and immigrants now living in the Minneapolis suburbs of Brooklyn Park and Brooklyn Center.
-Over 15,000 African immigrants had moved into the community and estimates revealed that 8,500 of them were survivors of torture and war trauma.
+In 2005 CVT launched an ambitious project to bring healing to recently resettled refugees and immigrants living in the Minneapolis suburbs of Brooklyn Park and Brooklyn Center.
+Over 15,000 African immigrants had moved into the community and estimates at that time revealed that 8,500 of them were survivors of torture and conflict-related trauma.

 CVT developed the New Neighbors/Hidden Scars project to bring together a network of schools, clinics, churches and social service organizations to help these new residents heal from their physical and emotional wounds.
 This network planned ways to help the new community members receive their basic needs and rebuild their lives.